-- Rotate the system or active antenna in different directions to find the strongest danger level or the highest dBm level and proceed in that direction.
-Carry the Delta X system (G2), or use the supplied 5m extension cable (2000/6 Real-Time). - After approaching the potential location repeat finding the direction.
+- Rotate the antenna in different directions to find the strongest danger level and go in that direction.
+The Delta X system should be carried. - After approaching the potential location repeat finding the direction.
 As such, step-by-step, a precise position of the transmitter can be found. - Proceed to the physical inspection

-The following transmitters can be found with the help of the microwave antennas:
+The following transmitters can be found with the help of the MWA-6 microwave antenna:

 - CDMA, GSM

 - 3G

-- 4G / LTE / 5G (sub 6GHz)
+- 4G/LTE

 - Wi-Fi, Wi-Max, DECT, Bluetooth, ZigBee, wireless cameras

 - All other signals above 800 MHz